microsoft/icecaps/README.md

 ## Tutorials

-We will be publishing tutorials soon on how to build various kinds of conversational scenarios in Icecaps.
+We have provided some scripts in the `examples/` directory.
-Until then, we encourage you to look at the scripts in the `examples/` directory and use them as templates.
+These scripts will introduce you to Icecaps' architecture, and we encourage you to use them as templates.

 `examples/train_simple_example.py` is our "Hello World" script: it builds a simple seq2seq training scenario while demonstrating the basic five-phase pattern that Icecaps scripts follow.